As a Prelude, we start with this Video (1.29 mins). It is the first edition of the digital ‘Monument for Murdered Authors and Journalists’

-13. Following that 1971 ruling, in 1974 a President of the US (Richard Nixon) was forced from office in disgrace and 48 officials in his Administration were found guilty of a range of offences connected with the ‘Watergate Scandal’.
+13. Following that landmark 1971 ruling, in 1974 a President of the US (Richard Nixon) was forced from office in disgrace and 48 officials in his Administration were found guilty of a range of offences connected with the ‘Watergate Scandal’.
 This extensive criminal behaviour by the Nixon Administration was exposed by the sustained bravery and high professional standards of two journalists (Carl Bernstein and Bob Woodward) on one newspaper (The Washington Post

 ).
-This was portrayed in the 1976 movie ‘All The President’s Men’.
+This was portrayed in the 1976 movie ‘All The President’s Men’

 14. So, at that time in the world’s richest and most powerful ‘democracy’, at least a small part of the press operated to a high standard and did their job of holding the government to account.
-Most other parts of the US press and media stayed on the side of Nixon and his party (the Republicans) until guilt was proven
+Most other parts of the US press and media stayed on the side of Nixon and his party (the Republicans) until their guilt was proven

 Example 2 – Illegal War against Iraq - Government Lies, with Support from Media (UK, 2003)